yaacovCR/graphql-spec/spec/Section 5 -- Validation.md

 This document is not valid because {queryWithExtraVar} defines an extraneous variable.

-### All Fragment Variables Used

-**Formal Specification**

-- For every {fragment} in the document:
-  - Let {variables} be the variables defined by that {fragment}.
-  - Each {variable} in {variables} must be used at least once transitively within the fragment's selection set excluding traversal of named fragment spreads.

-**Explanatory Text**

-All variables defined by a fragment must be used in that same fragment.
-Because fragment-defined variables are scoped to the fragment they are defined on, if the fragment does not use the variable, then the variable definition is superfluous.
+Fragment variables must also be used within their definitions.
 For example, the following is invalid:

 ```graphql counter-example
 query queryWithFragmentArgUnused($atOtherHomes: Boolean) {